Updated for 2020

 Instead of simply inviting people over and hoping for the best, put some plans in place.
 Pull some board games together, cook a big meal, put together a game of charades or rent a karaoke machine and host a contest.
 When crafting invites, list your plans so that your guests know what you have in mind.
 If your budget is tight, consider a potluck-style gathering in which your guests bring dishes, games or even ingredients for mocktails.

 A party doesn’t have to be a 100-person rager, either.
-A few close friends can be even more fun than a drunken bash full of people you barely know, so don’t feel bad if your invite list — or your list of positive RSVPs — isn’t in the double digits.
+A few close friends can be even more fun than a drunken bash full of people you barely know, so don’t feel bad if your invite list—or the number that RSVP “yes”—isn’t in the double digits.

 Attend an Alco-thon

 New Year’s Eve isn’t just stressful for you— every recovering substance user likely has the same feelings.
 That’s why organizations like Alcoholics Anonymous and Narcotics Anonymous plan in advance with their own events to support those in all stages of recovery.

 Known as an Alco-thon or Narco-thon, these events tend to run for anywhere from 12 to 24 hours and provide a place to be while others are drinking at parties.
 These kinds of events can make avoiding temptation easy, offering a place to go that isn’t a friend’s house, a party or your couch.